dwarvesf/playground/_memo/how-to-make-your-screenshot-look-good.md

 ![[how to make a great screenshot-20240318142928163.webp]]

-Or adding Dwarves color scheme as a background
+Or adding Dwarves color scheme as a background.

 ![[how to make a great screenshot-20240318142941029.webp]]